 - 17. The scope of this Opinion is limited to the draft amendments listed in paras.13-15 above.
 The Venice Commission will assess these draft amendments within the current context and, where it finds them relevant and important, will repeat some of its previous findings concerning the Inspectorate. - 18.
 That being said, the Venice Commission will neither give an exhaustive analysis of the JSA nor repeat the analysis and the findings of its previous opinions concerning the Bulgarian judiciary in general.21 The Venice Commission is well aware of the problems of the Bulgarian judiciary and outstanding recommendations in regard to them (composition and functioning of the SJC including in the context of disciplinary proceedings, accountability and criminal liability mechanism for the Prosecutor General, etc).22 These issues are left outside of the scope of the assessment. - 19.
 The intention of the Bulgarian authorities to strengthen the integrity of the judiciary is, in principle, to be welcomed.
 However, a closer look at the draft amendments, which would result in allocating additional powers to the Inspectorate, makes the Commission believe that these draft amendments neither necessarily strengthen the Inspectorate's role for the prevention and counteraction of corruption in the judiciary, nor address the main deficiencies identified by the Venice Commission in its previous opinions. - 20.
 The Commission has in other instances emphasised the importance of sequencing reforms23 in order to avoid transferring additional powers to a body within the judiciary which still needs to be reformed.
-Instead of a such fragmented approach, a more holistic reform of the Inspectorate is needed.
+Therefore, the Commission considers that instead of a fragmented approach concerning the reform of the Inspectorate which has been chosen by the Bulgarian authorities, a more holistic reform of the Inspectorate is needed.
 In particular, the reform should start with addressing two main points of concern previously expressed by the Venice Commission.